courageous-chip/courageous-chip/.github/pull_request_template.md

-## Proposed changes

-Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
-If it fixes a bug or resolves a feature request, be sure to link to that issue.

-## Type of change

-Please _delete_ options that are not relevant.

-- [ ] Bug fix (change which fixes an issue).
-- [ ] New feature (change which adds functionality).
+## ⚠️ This pull request is blocked by

+## 👊 What are the proposed changes?

+What are the changes you are making to the codebase?
+A bug fix, a feature added, UI or infrastructure changes.

+## 🤔 Why have you made this changes?

+Describe the changes you have made and why it is valuable to the codebase.

-## How Has This Been Tested?
+## 🧪 How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration.
+Provide instructions for your tests that are reproducible.

 - [ ] Test A
 - [ ] Test B